alcnsahin/ansible-soap-request/README.md

 SOAP Request
 =========

-This plugin calls soap and rest apis by POST and GET methods.
+This plugin calls soap and rest APIs by POST and GET methods.

 Example Playbook